ChilliWorks/ChilliSource/readme.md

 Chilli Source v1.2.1
 ====================

-Chilli Source is an open source, cross-platform game engine designed for indie developers.
+Chilli Source is an open source, cross-platform game engine designed by game developers for game developers.
 It is completely free to use, released under the MIT License.

 Links
 -----